vestrada64/WDI-DT-55/work/w11/d4/react-hackathon/react-hackathon.md

 **The product**: You will be building a simple checkout sequence.
 This will be similar to Amazon in that a user will add catalogue items to a cart.
 You will then be able to purchase these items.

 **Note**: You DO NOT need to have any concept of a *user* in this application.
-The only two models you will be creating will be a Products model and an Order model.
+The only two models you will be creating will be a Products model and an Order model. **You should have a single document in your orders collection**.
+This application only needs to have a single order in it.
+All products should be added to this order!

 ## Application Specifications